 ACCOUNTABILITY SPECIFIC RESPONSIBILITIES Direct Service Delivery To participate in the day to day operation of the unit including performing household duties (cleaning, cooking, and involve the young people in household activities as appropriate).
 Ensure that the young people are provided with a nutritionally balanced diet.
-Provide and participate in appropriate recreational activities for and with the young people.
-Support the young people to maintain important links with their family of origin, friendship networks and the local community.
-To provide a high standard of emotional and physical care to the young people living in the unit, ensuring their safety and wellbeing.
+Provide and participate in appropriate recreational activities for and with the youngpeople.
+Support the young people to maintain important links with their family of origin, friendship networks and the local community. • To provide a high standard of emotional and physical care to the young people living in the unit, ensuring their safety and wellbeing.
 To be responsible for the communication of all relevant information about the children/young people in the unit to the appropriate people (other residential workers, case manager, department, support services etc.).
 Have input to the implementation of the individual therapeutic treatment plans, LAC, crisis management plans and case plans.
 To actively support the children and young people's integration into schools, employment or appropriate day programs or therapeutic programs that will meet their individual needs.
-To provide the children and young people with access to regular recreational and leisure activities.
-To liaise with counsellors, health workers, drug and alcohol agencies and other professionals involved in the children and young people's lives, as required.
-To follow all plans that has been developed for the unit and young people and accept delegated responsibility for a particular function.
-Administration To record accurately and appropriately all information and activities regarding the young people in their files.
+To provide the children and young people with access to regular recreational and leisure activities. • To liaise with counsellors, health workers, drug and alcohol agencies and other professionals involved in the children and young people's lives, as required. • To follow all plans that has been developed for the unit and young people and accept delegated responsibility for a function.
+Administration • To record accurately and appropriately all information and activities regarding the young people in their files.
 Maintain accurate records such as communication book, diary, handover sheets, daily updates, etc, ensuring all relevant information is recorded.
 To record all financial information accurately and maintain receipts.
 To report via ERIN incidents without delay.
-To notify the appropriate personnel (supervisor, manager, on call staff member, case worker) of incidents as they occur.
-To ensure that a complete and signed handover is given to the incoming worker(s).
-Other Other duties as directed.
+To notify the appropriate personnel (supervisor, manager, on call staff member, case worker) of incidents as they occur. • To ensure that a complete and signed handover is given to the incoming worker(s).
+Other As part of Berry Street's commitment to the safety of our workforce and of clients, Residential Care staff are required to wear a GPS tracked duress alarm while on duty.
+Other duties as directed.